dante-ga/brexit-diagram/README.md

 # brexit-diagram
 Build a shared understanding of Brexit.
-Source files of the [brexitdiagram.uk](https://brexitdiagram.uk) website.
+Source files of the [brexitdiagram.zubov.uk](https://brexitdiagram.zubov.uk) demo website.